regolith-linux/trawl/README.md

 ## Get resource value (trawlcat)

-`trawlcat` is a drop-in replacement for `xrerscat` and prints the vlaue of the requested resouorce.
+`trawlcat` is a drop-in replacement for `xrescat` and prints the value of the requested resource.
 For more info, see the ([xrerscat](https://github.com/regolith-linux/xrescat)) documentation.

 ## Client API (for C)